Xmader/musescore-downloader/README.md

 ### Userscript

-> Note: If your device is on iOS or iPadOS, please follow the [Shortcut](https://github.com/LibreScore/dl-librescore#shortcut) instructions

-> Note: If you cannot install browser extensions on your device, please follow the [Bookmark](https://github.com/LibreScore/dl-librescore#bookmark) instructions instead
+> Note: If your device is on iOS or iPadOS, please follow the [Shortcut](https://github.com/LibreScore/dl-librescore#shortcut) instructions.
+If you cannot install browser extensions on your device, please follow the [Bookmark](https://github.com/LibreScore/dl-librescore#bookmark) instructions instead.

 #### Browser extension